Games of Thrones and The Exorcist actor Max von Sydow dies aged 90

 His agent, Jean Diamond, said in a statement: "It is with a broken heart and with infinite sadness that we have the extreme pain of announcing the departure of Max von Sydow, March 8, 2020."

-Born in Sweden, Sydow first came to international attention thanks to his 11 collaborations with the iconic director Ingmar Bergman.
-He went on to have an eclectic career, swaying between both European arthouse movies and Hollywood blockbusters, including the recent Star Wars: The Force Awakens (2015).
+Born in Sweden, Sydow first came to international attention thanks to his 11 collaborations with director Ingmar Bergman, including The Seventh Seal (1957), in which the actor portrayed a knight who plays chess with Death.